charlesreid1/charlesreid1.github.io/pelican/content/josephus-3.md

 \left( 1 \, 2 \, 4 \, 8 \ 16 \, 15 \, 13 \, 9 \right)
 $$

-Consider the `16 -> 15` connection.
-Stepping through
-the (doubled) circle the first time through, we end on 16.
+Consider the $16 \rightarrow 15$ connection.
+Stepping through the (doubled) circle the first time through, we end on 16.
 The next doubling takes us 16 more steps forward, but that's 1 less than the size of the circle (again due to the choice of an odd modulus $2n+1$), so we end up at $2n - 1$.
+15 is larger than the size of the circle, so it will be excluded in the final Josephus cycle.

-Continuing to follow this through, we reach 9, which returns back to 1 and completes the cycle.
+Continuing to follow this through, we reach 9, which will also be excluded from the Josephus cycle, and 9 returns back to 1 and completes the cycle.

 Now we continue the process with the remaining items in